-Any discharge to a MS4 or to waters of the U.S. that is not composed entirely of stormwater, with the exception of discharges which are exempt pursuant to Section 6-1 of the Stormwater Management Ordinance.
+Any discharge to a MS4 or to waters of the U.S. that is not composed entirely of stormwater.
 Any discharge in violation of a NPDES permit shall constitute an illicit discharge.
+Exempt discharges are defined in Section 6-1 of the Stormwater Management Ordinance.